mirulnasir/powerfilter/README.md

 3. I have some questions related to the user experience and the UI.

 - If you cannot get answers to your questions in time, please state your assumptions, continue with the assignment and include it under the section "Assumptions" in your README.md.

+4. Can I design the UI however I want?
+Can I include any additional features?

+- Yes, go crazy, go wild, we love surprises.